toastclub/pinefore/mailer/templates/security/password-reset-done.md

 Hi!
 Your password has been reset.

-If you did not click the password reset link, somebody else has access to your email account at {{emailDomain}}
+If you did not click the password reset link, somebody else has access to your email account at {emailDomain}.